oysteijo/cx_oracle_docker/README.md

 #### How to build

-    docker build -t cx_oracle
+    docker build -t cx_oracle .

 #### How to run
 You are not supposed to run this, but rather build new container images from here.
-Start your next container with:
+Start your next Dockerfile with:

     FROM cx_oracle:latest